 Outbound caller ID works the same way: We send the number to the PSTN, and the callee's provider does the lookup against its database, which may not be the same as ours.

-Unfortunately, if the callee's provider uses a different CNAM database, the change may not be evident for weeks.
 When a call is made to a cell phone, most times the phone does a lookup against the contacts in the phone’s address book, and if the number isn’t there, will display “unknown.”
 This varies across providers, so check the service level of the individual provider for exact information.